hashicorp/terraform/website/docs/language/values/variables.html.md

 Setting `nullable` to `false` ensures that the variable value will never be `null` within the module.
-If `nullable` is `false` and the variable has a `default` value, then the default will be used when a `null` value is given as a module input argument.
+If `nullable` is `false` and the variable has a `default` value, then Terraform uses the default when a module input argument is `null`.

 `nullable` only controls where the direct value of the variable may be `null`.
 For variables of collection or structural types, such as list or object types,